smiah069/helloWorld/README.md

 # Some usefull links

-## Adding a file to a repository using the command line
+## Upload/upgrade local repository to github (online) repository using the command line

 * [See this link](https://help.github.com/en/articles/adding-a-file-to-a-repository-using-the-command-line)